Table of Contents

 - Location: Ohio, USA

-- Privacy: data not deleted per default, users must email the customer service
+- Privacy: Data not deleted per default; users must email customer service

-- Alternatives: Nebula Genomics (Whole Genome Sequencing with weekly updated reports (incl. mental health), data exploration tools, and advanced ancestry reporting).
+- Alternatives: Nebula Genomics (Whole Genome Sequencing with regularly updated reports (incl. mental health), data exploration tools, and advanced ancestry reporting)

-This is a review of GeneSight, a diagnostic DNA test from Myriad Genetics.
+GeneSight is a diagnostic DNA test from Myriad Genetics.
 Reports focus exclusively on genes relevant to psychotropic medications.
-In 2016, Myriad Genetics also acquired Assurex Health, an informatics-based precision medicine company providing treatment decision support to healthcare providers with mental health patients.
+In 2016, Myriad Genetics acquired Assurex Health, an informatics-based precision medicine company providing treatment decision support to healthcare professionals with mental health patients.

 The company offers DNA testing to better understand drug interactions for mental health conditions.
-This can help patients find the right drug that improves their mental health.
-It can save months or years of a painful trial and error process to find the right medication for conditions that are difficult to treat.
+This can help patients find the proper treatment and save months or years of a painful trial and error process to find effective medication for difficult conditions.

 As a clinical pharmacogenomics test, it works differently than other DNA tests like 23andMe and AncestryDNA.
 The GeneSight test focuses exclusively on analyzing gene-drug interactions to identify the best treatments for mental health conditions.

-Do you have depressive symptoms?
-GeneSight markets their test for people who require treatments for conditions including:
+GeneSight markets its test for people who require treatments for conditions including:

 - Anxiety disorders